theangelmorante/avila-tek-test-back/README.md

 # Avila Tek E-commerce API

-Scalable REST API for an e-commerce platform built with NestJS, TypeScript, and Prisma.
+Scalable REST API for an e-commerce platform built with NestJS (Node + Express), TypeScript, and Prisma.

 ## Architecture